-In November 2015 we announced a new target to be carbon positive within our operations by 2030.
-This means 100% of our energy across our operations will come from renewable sources, and with partners we intend to directly support the generation of more renewable energy than we need for our own operations, making the surplus available to the markets and communities in which we operate.
+In 2015 we sharpened our greenhouse gas strategy, setting a new ambition to become ‘carbon positive’ in our operations by 2030.
+This includes sourcing 100% of our energy across our operations from renewable sources and working with our partners to make any surplus energy we generate available to the markets and communities in which we operate.

 In Canada, through our partnership with Bullfrog Power®, we source renewable electricity certificates for 100% of our Canadian operations’ electricity consumption helping us achieve our RE100 target well ahead of our 2020 goal.
 In addition, through Bullfrog Power’s community renewable energy program, we are already carbon positive in Canada as this program supports the local generation and use of renewable energy across the country.